Intrepid/Intrepid.github.io/_posts/2014-11-03-clang-upc-3-4-1-1-announcement.md

 Downloads
 ---------

-The following three components of the Clang UPC are available for download: llvm-upc, clang-upc, and upc2c in the source code format at [GitHub download page](http://intrepid.github.io/download.html).
+The following three source code components of Clang UPC are available for download: llvm-upc, clang-upc, and upc2c at [GitHub download page](http://intrepid.github.io/download.html).

 For convenience a tarball release of all three components is also provided.